Staff privacy notice

 - appraisal and performance reviews

-- security and audit data when you use Trust IT equipment and systems, including the use of NHS smart cards
+- security and audit data when you use Trust IT equipment and systems, including the use of NHS smart cards, and when you use your own computer or device to access Trust systems including device identifiers and IP addresses

 - your performance, sickness absence and other work related matters